-If you decide to file for divorce on your own, you will be responsible for filing the right forms with the right court.
-District courts in Wyoming are courts of general jurisdiction that oversee divorce proceedings.
-Each of Wyoming's 23 counties has at least one district court and those courts are organized into 9 judicial districts.
-Typically, you will file your divorce paperwork in the district court located in the county in which you reside.
-If you and your spouse have separated and reside in different counties, either county’s district court would be acceptable to file your divorce paperwork.
+If you decide to file for divorce on your own, you will be responsible for filing the correct forms with the right court.
+District courts in Wyoming oversee divorce proceedings.
+Each of Wyoming's 23 counties has at least one district court, and those courts are organized into 9 judicial districts.
+(Wyo.
+Stat.
+Ann. § 5-3-101.)

-If you are required to attend a hearing, it will likely be fairly short and simple; you will only need to confirm that you have lived in Wyoming for at least 60 days and cannot repair your marriage, and you must explain the settlement agreement that you and your spouse submitted.
+If the court requires you to attend a hearing, it will likely be relatively short and straightforward; you will only need to confirm that you have lived in Wyoming for at least 60 days and that your marriage is damaged beyond repair (irreconcilable differences).
+Lastly, you must explain the settlement agreement that you and your spouse submitted.

 If you have additional questions about obtaining an uncontested divorce in Wyoming, contact an experienced family law attorney for assistance.
 For more information on uncontested divorces in Wyoming, see Wyoming Statutes, Title 20, Chapter 2, Article 1.